supposedly/nutshell/README.md

 Be aware that ordering is unlikely to be reflected / preserved in Golly output, because variables are converted into Python [set objects](https://en.wikipedia.org/wiki/Set_%28abstract_data_type%29) just before being written to the Golly rulefile; this means that it's just as likely for the above to result in `var a.0 = {1, 2, 3}` and `var b.0 = {1, 2 3}`.
-The Nutshell-enforced ordering can always be observed, however, in the result of an operation (like mapping) that spreads a variable out over multiple transitions.
+The Nutshell-enforced ordering is always preserved during the transpilation process itself, though, and it's visible in the result of an operation (like mapping) that spreads a variable out over multiple transitions.

 #### -n, --n ("Negation")
 These are shorthand for, respectively, `live-n` and `any-n`.
 Has higher precedence than "subtraction".